vacu9708/Guitar-tuner/README.md

 The most difficult problem that took much time to solve was that arduino(atmega128) could only receive 1 byte at a time.
 I searched for it and found out a way of merging each 1 byte with atoi() function and managed to solve it.

 ## My opinion
-I tried to find how to implement measuring the frequency, which is the most important part of a tuner, but I realized it was too complicated and I used a library for it at the time.
+I tried to implement measuring the frequency, which is the most important part of a tuner, but I realized it was too complicated, so I used a library for it at the time.
 I'd like to write the code for measuring the frequency on my own without using a library soon.

 ---
 ## February 25, 2022